-Furthermore, in our opinion, proper books of account have been kept by the Company, an inventory count has been conducted in accordance with established principles, and the financial statements comply with the Qatar Commercial Companies' Law No. 11 of 2015, whose certain provisions were subsequently amended by Law No.8 of 2021 and the Company's Articles of Association.
+Furthermore, in our opinion, proper books of account have been kept by the Company, an inventory count has been conducted in accordance with established principles, and the financial statements comply with the Qatar Commercial Companies' Law No. 11 of 2015, as amended by Law No.8 of 2021 and the Company's Articles of Association.
 We have obtained all the information and explanations we required for the purpose of our audit and are not aware of any violations of the above-mentioned law or the Articles of Association having occurred during the year, which might have had a material adverse effect on the Company's financial position or performance.

-Ziad Nader of Ernst & Young Auditor's Registration No. 258
+of Ernst & Young Auditor's Registration No. 2

-Date: 21 February 2022
+Date: 21 February 2023